jaouadballat/CodingChalleng/README.md

 After clonning this repository to your local machine

-Run `npm install` to pull all app dependencies inside the root folder.
+Run `npm install` to pull all app dependencies inside the root folder then run `npm start` to see the result.

 ### Screenshots